lino-framework/book/docs/specs/tickets.rst

 Comments
 ========

-Comments on private tickets are not shown to anonymous users:
+Comments are not shown to anonymous users:

 >>> rt.show(comments.Comments, column_names="id user owner")
 ==== ================= =================================================
  ID   Author            Ticket
 ---- ----------------- -------------------------------------------------
- 1    Jean              #1 (Föö fails to bar when baz) 4    Romain Raffault   #4 (Foo and bar don't baz)
+ 1    Jean              #1 (Föö fails to bar when baz) 2    Luc               #2 (Bar is not always baz)
- 6    Robin Rood        #6 (Sell bar in baz)
+ 4    Romain Raffault   #4 (Foo and bar don't baz)
  7    Jean              #7 (No Foo after deleting Bar) 8    Luc               #8 (Is there any Bar in Foo?)
+ 9    Mathieu           #9 (Foo never matches Bar)
  10   Romain Raffault   #10 (Where can I find a Foo when bazing Bazes?)
- 11   Rolf Rompen       #11 (Class-based Foos and Bars?)
  12   Robin Rood        #12 (Foo cannot bar)
 ==== ================= =================================================
 <BLANKLINE>